Upcoming Events

 Questions?
 Call 806-742-2443

-Arts History Lecture Series Fall 2023
+Arts History Lecture Series Spring 2024

 Fridays | 10:30am Coffee & Conversation, Lecture to Begin at 11:00am | Helen DeVitt Jones Auditorium & Sculpture Court

-The Museum of Texas Tech University Association is proud to present “Art Through Time: From Cave Painting to Contemporary Explorations,” a weekly lecture series dedicated to better understanding western art.
+The Museum of Texas Tech University Association is proud to present the second semester of “Art Through Time: From Cave Painting to Contemporary Explorations,” a weekly lecture series dedicated to better understanding western art.
 Unraveling the history of art can be one of the more daunting tasks for interested learners who lack academic backgrounds in the subject.
 This fall the Museum Association will begin a series of lectures focusing on understanding art through the ages, using terminology and concepts accessible to all, in a relaxed and friendly environment.
 The lectures are designed to function as a series, but they are also self-contained for those interested in exploring specific topics.
 Join us as we journey with Art Through Time!

 Join us as we welcome back speaker Dr. Christian Conrad this year!